Sebastián Rodríguez Veloso

-Sebastián Rodríguez Veloso (/es/; born on 27 February 1957) is a Spanish Paralympic swimmer.
-He has competed at four Paralympic Games winning fifteen medals: eight gold, four silver and three bronze.
+Sebastián Rodríguez Veloso (/es/; born 27 February 1957) is a Spanish Paralympic swimmer.
+He has competed at four Paralympic Games, winning fifteen medals: eight gold, four silver and three bronze.
 His attendance at the Games was controversial after it was revealed that he had been jailed for bomb attacks while a member of First of October Anti-Fascist Resistance Groups (GRAPO).

 Early life and criminal activities

-Rodríguez was born in Cadiz, Andalusia, Spain on 27 February 1957.
+Rodríguez was born in Cádiz, Andalusia, Spain on 27 February 1957.
 He is nicknamed Chano.

 In the 1980s he was a member of the Spanish terrorist organisation First of October Anti-Fascist Resistance Groups (Grupos de Resistencia Antifascista Primero de Octubre, GRAPO).
 In 1984, at the age of 26, he was jailed for 84 years for his role in the murder of Seville business leader Rafael Padura and a series of bomb attacks.

 In 1990 while in prison he went on hunger strike for 432 days, leaving his health permanently damaged and resulting in him losing the use of his legs.
 He was released on parole from prison in 1994 under a Spanish law which says that the seriously ill should not be jailed, and in 2007 he was pardoned by the Spanish Government.

 Swimming

 Rodríguez is an S5 swimmer.
-In his swimming career, he has earned over 20 total medals.
+In his swimming career, he has earned over 20 medals.
 His training base is Vigo.

 In 2010, Rodríguez competed at the Tenerife International Open.
 Rodríguez competed at the 2010 Adapted Swimming World Championship in the Netherlands.
-In advance of the competition, he attended a swimming camp with the national team that was part of the Paralympic High Performance Program (HARP Program).
+Ahead of the competition, he attended a swimming camp with the national team that was part of the Paralympic High Performance Program (HARP Program).
 He competed at the 2011 IPC European Swimming Championships in Berlin, Germany.
 He earned a gold medal.
 He almost finished first in the 4x50 meter freestyle relay with teammates Richard Oribe, Alvaro Bayona and Jordi Gordillo but a bad touch led to disqualification.
 He competed at the 2013 IPC Swimming World Championships.